-Emily Johnson, originally from East Sussex, is a full time artist residing in Gloucestershire.
+Emily Johnson, originally from East Sussex, is a full time artist based in Gloucestershire, United Kingdom.

-Emily’s fascination with science and the natural world led her to studying for a degree in Equine Science which she achieved in 2008.
-This profound interest in the anatomy and of the inner mechanisms of her subjects have shaped the artwork she produces today.
+Emily’s fascination with science and the natural world led her to achieve a degree in Equine Science in 2008.
+This profound interest in the anatomy and inner mechanisms of her subjects can be seen in the artwork she produces today.

 Emily takes huge inspiration from classic anatomical art, in particular George Stubbs, whilst continuing to draw creative interest and stimulation from more modern and contemporary artists.

-Originally self taught, Emily has been taking commissions for her artwork as a full time career for over four years.
-In 2018 she began regular attendance at the Cheltenham School of Fine Art in order to further cultivate her skills, aptitude and style.
+Originally self taught, Emily has been taking commissions for her artwork as a full time career for over five years.
+In 2018 she began regular attendance at the Cheltenham School of Fine Art in order to further cultivate her skills as an oil painter.

 Although she has the ability to reproduce her subjects to a photographic level of detail, she enjoys more the challenge of describing form with as few strokes of the brush as possible.
 “I like the viewers to first be drawn to the highly detailed elements, but then taken on a journey throughout the piece, appreciating the more loose brushstrokes that create the drama and tell the story of the piece”

 Wherever possible Emily relishes the opportunity to participate in art residencies.
 “I love the chance to meet new people and share my process, while completely immersing myself in a new culture”

 “Like me this last year has been different to how I planned.
 So, with travel plans on hold I enjoyed the freedom of completely loosing myself in my studio and made some very exciting plans for 2021!
 Watch this space!

 To follow Emily on her artists journey follow her on Instagram or Facebook to see her exciting plans unfold..